awsdocs/amazon-eks-user-guide/doc_source/create-node-role.md

 1. In the **Filter policies** box, enter AmazonEKS\_CNI\_Policy\.
 Check the box to the left of **AmazonEKS\_CNI\_Policy**\.
 **Note**
-This policy must be attached to this role or to a role associated to the Kubernetes `aws-node` service account that is used for the Amazon EKS VPC CNI plug\-in\.
+This policy must be attached to this role or to a role associated to the Kubernetes `aws-node` service account that is used for the Amazon EKS VPC CNI plugin\.
 We recommend assigning the policy to the role associated to the Kubernetes service account instead of assigning it to the node IAM role\.
 For more information, see [Walkthrough: Updating the VPC CNI plugin to use IAM roles for service accounts](iam-roles-for-service-accounts-cni-walkthrough.md)\.

 1. In the **Filter policies** box, enter AmazonEC2ContainerRegistryReadOnly\.
 Check the box to the left of **AmazonEC2ContainerRegistryReadOnly**\.